California is a community property state. Therefore, retirement

 whether you are entitled to your retirement, including the

-whether your spouse is entitled to an interest in the community
+your spouse is entitled to an interest in the community property

-property portion of your retirement benefit as determined by
+portion of your retirement benefit as determined by the court.

-the court.
-All pages of this document, including any
+All pages of this document, including any attachments, will be

 PLEASE NOTE: It is important that the